Deep learning based doubly robust test for Granger causality

-These findings may also reflect common market behavior.
-A temporary price change may or may not have an immediate impact on trading activity.
-By contrast, sustained trends in prices are more likely to influence trading, as investors may base their decisions on cumulative patterns rather than isolated daily fluctuations.
+These findings may also reflect general market behavior.
+A temporary price change does not necessarily exert an immediate impact on trading activity.
+By contrast, sustained price trends are more likely to affect trading, as investors tend to base their decisions on cumulative patterns rather than isolated daily fluctuations.
 This interpretation is consistent with \cite{copeland1976model}, whose sequential information arrival model shows that trading volume responds more strongly to the cumulative impact of information arrivals rather than to isolated shocks, and also relates to \cite{de1990noise}, who demonstrate how noise traders can cause persistent price deviations and market anomalies.

-In the reverse direction, trading volume occasionally serves as a causal factor for stock prices, though such relationships appear far less consistent.
+In the reverse direction, trading volumes occasionally serve as a causal factor for stock prices, though such relationships appear far less consistent.
 It is worth noting that our empirical analysis is restricted to daily data with lag orders up to 10.
 Thus, causal relationships at longer horizons cannot be ruled out.
 Moreover, our framework considers only cases where both series share the same lag order, suggesting that more nuanced causal structures may exist and warrant further exploration.